StevenGnt/chaney/README.md

 2. Run gulp in the top-level directory (you might want to adjust some settings in the tasks/config.json file)and access to the app via your server.

 ## TODOS
-- Improve chart rendering (labels, points)
+- Display per day spending instead of the day's value on the point label
 - Make base parameters editable (start value, date ...)
-- Display per day spending instead of the day's value on the point label
 - Validation on modals
 - [Issue] Weird behaviour when adding data